Event-Driven Investing: A Comprehensive Guide

 4. Enter and Exit at the Right Moments

 You have to be careful when event-driven investing.
 The success of your investment often relies on entering the position at the right moment and exiting before the market fully prices in an event.
+Monitor the event's progress and use alerts to keep track of any changes in the situation.

-You need to be disciplined in your execution to make sure that your investment strategy is flexible to different conditions.
+Investors must be prepared to act.
+There can always be new information that would change the expected outcome.
+You need to be disciplined in your execution to make sure your investment strategy is flexible to different conditions.

 How to Identify High-Potential Corporate Events